About

 Paromita Patranobish

-Fields of Play: Sport, Literature and Culture, Poonam Trivedi, Fields of Play: Sport, Literature and Culture, Orient Blackswan, 2015
+Fields of Play: Sport, Literature and Culture, Fields of Play: Sport, Literature and Culture, Poonam Trivedi and Supriya Chaudhuri (Eds.)
+Fields of Play: Sport, Literature and Culture.
+New Delhi: Orient Blackswan, Orient Blackswan, 2015

 Talks